AjayaRamachandran/nimbial-docs/public/pages/page_symphony_3.md

-> This page was last updated for Symphony v1.0.2.
-We'll roll out an update soon.

 # Create Projects

 Here is a step-by-step walkthrough of how to create a project folder and a Symphony file inside of the Symphony Project Manager.